 5. Make It Customised & Memorable

 - Go Nostalgic: Make sangeet night a cosy affair with pillows and mattresses, just like 90s Bollywood movies.
-Plan those old school wedding games which are much loved by our dadis and nanis to the little ones and make the most of your wedding celebration.
+Plan those old-school wedding games which are much loved by our dadis and nanis to the little ones and make the most of your wedding celebration.

-- Don’t Miss Out On Wedding Entertainment: Who said you can’t have fun at an intimate wedding?
+- Don’t Miss Out On Wedding Entertainment: Who said you couldn’t have fun at an intimate wedding?
 Borrow some speakers from your friends and set up your own DJ.
 Create your wedding playlist and let the music play!

 - Customise Your Booze: Because no celebration is complete without some chilled beers and tipsy cocktails.
 Create a signature cocktail that’s a reflection of the bride and groom.